How Much will a Late Enrollment Penalty Cost Me?

 How Can I Avoid the Medicare Late Enrollment Penalty?

 Nobody wants to spend more than they have to on their health care coverage (or anything else, for that matter).
-So if you’re eligible for Medicare, make sure you’re enrolled in Part B (Medical Insurance) and Part D (prescription drug coverage).
-If you wait too long, you’ll end up paying more than you should.
+So if you’re eligible for Medicare, make sure you’re enrolled in Part B (Medical Insurance) and Part D (prescription drug coverage) or have other creditable coverage as good as Medicare.
+If you wait too long, you may end up paying more than you should.

 Why There’s a Penalty

 It takes a lot of money and resources to run Medicare.
 But making sure that Medicare is available to everyone who needs it-today, and in the future-is something from which we’ll all benefit.
-That’s why enrolling in Parts A, B & D as soon as we’re eligible is so important.
+That’s why enrolling in Medicare as soon as we’re eligible is so important.

 The reason is simple, if everyone waited until they were sick to enroll in Part B or Part D, Medicare would never be able to sustain itself.
 The cost of paying for care for individuals who are ill and/or require expensive medications would far outstrip the amount of money taken in by Medicare in the form of premiums.
 So Medicare needs everyone to begin paying their premiums for Parts B and D as soon as they’re eligible so there’s enough money to care for everyone when they need it.